Skip to main content

 General

-• Gather requirements and create conceptual, logical, and physical Entity Relationship Diagrams based on requirements.
+• Examine requirements and produce Entity Relationship Diagrams based on requirements.

-• Design correct database schemas by applying normalization techniques.
+• Produce correct database schemas by applying normalization theory.

-• Relate database query language constructs to relational algebra and relational calculus operators.
+• Relate database query language constructs to relational algebra operators.